smokingpun/smokingpun.github.io/_posts/2017-06-23-Content-strategy-startups-drive-growth.md

 <strong>This post is an extract from my book: Content strategy for Solopreneurs, Startups and Growing Businesses. <a href="http://contentedstrategy.com/content_strategy_for_startups.html">Be the first to hear when it launches – and receive a discount.</a></strong>

 ## Get the basics sorted first

-Content is why people come to your website.
-They want to complete a task, find information, be entertained, or a combination of all three.
-If you make these goals even remotely difficult for them then they’ll leave.

-A customer doesn’t want to know everything about your company.
-She wants the content she needs, when she needs it.

-So, good content can help your company grow faster by getting the attention of customers, answering their questions, and motivating them to take specific actions.

 In this chapter I’ll give you an overview of how you can make sure you have content that drives growth and increases productivity, as well as how you can make the business case for content strategy.